Australia is one of the best places in the world to enjoy great vegan and vegetarian cuisine.

 Plant-based living has enjoyed exponential growth in Australia during recent years, with over 12% of Australians in 2018 reporting that their diet is mostly, or totally, vegetarian.
 And this number continues to rise.

-Australia is blessed with a fantastic climate and huge amount of arable land in which to grow fantastic, organic produce that can reach the plate fresh and in-season.
+Australia has a fantastic climate and huge amount of arable land in which to grow fantastic, organic produce that can reach the plate fresh and in-season.

 It comes as no surprise that the larger Australian cities are havens of incredible vegan and vegetarian food.
-The vegetarian movement has taken great strides in recent decades, and is now so mainstream that vegetarian food is now common fare at even fast-food restaurants.
+The vegetarian movement has taken great strides in recent decades.
+As a result, it is now so mainstream that vegetarian food is common fare at even fast-food restaurants.

 We’ve put together our ultimate guide to vegan and vegetarian eating across Australia.
-We have you covered, irrespective of whether you are leaning towards a plant-based diet for environmental, ethical or health reasons, or simply as a preference of taste.
+We have you covered, irrespective of whether you are leaning towards a plant-based diet for environmental, ethical or health reasons.
+Or simply as a preference of taste.
 And if you’re new to plant-based eating and are stressing about ‘feedback’ from friends and family, see our piece: Recently Gone Vegan? – Tips To Surviving Social Gatherings.

-We’ll be recommending cafes, bakeries, and restaurants with plant-based menus in Perth, Brisbane, Sydney, Melbourne, and Adelaide, so you’ll know exactly where to go for delicious, healthy vegetarian food.
+We’ll be recommending cafes, bakeries, and restaurants with plant-based menus in Perth, Brisbane, Sydney, Melbourne, Adelaide and beyond.
+So you’ll know exactly where to go for delicious, healthy vegetarian food.

-Often mistaken for the capital city of Australia (but actually the capital of New South Wales), Sydney is one of the most dynamic places to visit in Australia, with incredible views, plenty of entertainment, and cultural landmarks such as the Sydney Opera House.
+Often mistaken for the capital city of Australia (but actually the capital of New South Wales), Sydney is one of the most dynamic places to visit in Australia.
+The city is blessed with incredible views, plenty of entertainment, and cultural landmarks such as the Sydney Opera House.

 However, Sydney also happens to be one of the best locations in Australia for vegetarian and vegan food.

-Restaurants with entirely vegetarian menus are not uncommon in Sydney, and there are a decent number of entirely vegan restaurants, too.
+Restaurants with entirely vegetarian menus are not uncommon in Sydney, and there are a decent number of dedicated vegan restaurants, too.

-We’ve had the pleasure of eating at several vegan and vegetarian-friendly restaurants in Sydney, and we can recommend dozens of favorites for you to try out.
+We’ve had the pleasure of eating at several vegan and vegetarian-friendly restaurants in Sydney, and we can recommend dozens of favourites for you to try out.

 If you follow a vegan diet, one of the best restaurants to visit in Sydney is Shift Eatery.
 Shift Eatery’s menu is 100% vegan and it’s the only completely vegan Deli in Sydney.
 We recommend the Vegan Bacon and Egg Bagel and the Meetball Sub.